 The main symptoms of coronavirus are:

-• a loss of, or change to, your sense of smell or taste
+a high temperaturea new, continuous cougha loss of, or change to, your sense of smell or taste

 One thing that has not changed is our cancelation policy.
-As mentioned previously in this document, we are requiring customers to pay for the childcare of their children up front before they arrive to allow for a smoother registration process.
+We are requiring customers to pay for the childcare of their children in advance before they arrive to allow for a smoother registration process.
 Therefore, it is more important than ever that you are aware of our cancelation policy.
 See below (taken directly from our website under terms and conditions):